sygmaprotocol/sygma-docs/docs/08-faq.md

 13.   **How is Sygma currently secured?**
   The Sygma protocol currently uses secure multi-party computation (MPC) and threshold signature schemes (TSS) to strengthen security and communication within the relayer network.
 Furthermore, there is ongoing efforts underway to implement optimistic, trust-minimized cross-chain block header oracles (see [Introducing Zipline Casper](https://blog.chainsafe.io/introducing-zipline-casper-6fb6dce44992)), as well as a ZK-based block header oracle to provide tailored security for different bridging use-cases.

+### Widget

+14. **Why do I need two token approvals to confirm a transaction?**

+When initiating a cross-chain transaction using the Sygma widget on EVM-compatible chains, you will encounter two separate prompts for token approvals, followed by a final confirmation request for the transfer.
+The reason for the two approvals is due to how the Sygma protocol orchestrates fee management and bridging operations across different sets of smart contracts.
+A deeper look into the two approvals:

+  1. **Fee Approval**: The first approval is directed towards a set of smart contracts that manages fee calculations.
+This approval grants the fee handling contracts permission to spend up to the necessary amount of fee tokens, which represents the service charge for executing the cross-chain operation.
+The user does not have to specify the fee amount as the interface will automatically calculate this.
+The user only needs to approve the specified amount.
+  2. **Bridging Transaction Approval**: The second approval is directed towards the bridging smart contract, which oversees the cross-chain transfer of tokens.
+This approval grants this contract permission to spend (and transfer) up to the specified amount of the given token, less previously calculated fees.
+Similar to the fee approval, the interface will automatically calculate the amount that needs to be approved for the net token amount to be transferred.
+The user only needs to approve the specified amount.

+Following the two approvals, the user will need to finalize the cross-chain transaction by clicking on “Transfer” within the Sygma widget interface.

+This two-step approval process ensures 1) appropriate fees are calculated and 2) on the correct amount of tokens to be transferred during a cross-chain execution.
+You can read more about token approvals and their role in web3 here and here.
+As token allowances may represent a potential attack vector for improperly secured smart contracts, it is recommended to periodically practice good token hygiene by revoking permissions.

 <!--### Substrate
 Does Sygma require an EVM pallet to work?-->